mattermost/mattermost-developer-documentation/site/content/contribute/mobile/e2e/file-structure.md

 ```

 1. `/detox/e2e/support` or [Support Files](https://github.com/wix/Detox/blob/master/docs/Guide.Jest.md#2-set-up-test-code-scaffolds-building_construction)
-    - The support folder is a place to put reusable behaviour such as Server API and UI commands or global overrides that should be available to all test files.
+    - The support folder is a place to put reusable behavior such as Server API and UI commands, or global overrides that should be available to all test files.
 2. `/detox/e2e/test` or [Test Files](https://github.com/wix/Detox/blob/master/docs/APIRef.TestLifecycle.md)
     - To start writing tests,
         - Create a new file (e.g. `login.e2e.js`) within `/detox/e2e/test` folder.